 The Company will pay an amount of cash equal to 65% of the amount, if any, by which LCAI revenue attributable to the first 12 months period exceeds revenue target ("first earnout payment"), and an amount in cash equal to 65% of the amount, if any, by which LCAI revenue attributable to the following 12 months period exceeds the revenue from the first 12 month period ("second earnout payment").
+However, the company did not meet the revenue target for the first year of the earnout, and as a result, no payment will be made for the first year.
 At the date of acquisition, management estimated fair value of the earnout payment based on the actual up to date performance of the acquired entity and the probability of the earn out payment occurrence to be at approximately \$3.6 million.
 The earn-out was accounted for as a liability and will be remeasured at each reporting period through consolidated statement of operations.